 The suction bucket foundations for the turbines are being provided by Norwegian Geotechnical Institute (NGI), while ST³ Offshore was contracted to fabricate the foundations.

-ISC Innovative Engineering carried out the detailed designing for the substation of the windfarm.
+ISC Innovative Engineering carried out the detailed design for the substation of the wind farm.

 HSM Offshore was awarded the engineering, procurement and construction contract for the platform, while Heinen and Hopman will fabricate and install the platform.

 Siemens Convergence Creators was contracted to supply and maintain the SCADA Network and telecommunication system.